ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Rectangular pattern
+A) Mirror pattern

 B) Circle pattern

-C) Mirror pattern
+C) Linear pattern

-D) Linear pattern
+D) Rectangular pattern

 ---

-Circle pattern
+B) Circle pattern

 ///

 ## Master Answer Key

-1. B – The lesson emphasizes that there are multiple valid approaches to achieve the same CAD design result, encouraging students to find what works best for them.
+1. B – The lesson emphasizes that there are multiple valid approaches to achieve the same CAD design result

-2. B – The offset tool automatically creates a concentric constraint, maintaining the relationship between the outer and inner circles.
+2. C – The offset tool automatically creates a concentric constraint

-3. B – Construction lines are visually distinguished by appearing as dotted lines, making them easy to identify as reference geometry.
+3. D – Construction lines appear as dotted lines

-4. B – Construction lines are specifically designed not to affect final profiles during extrusion, which is their key advantage.
+4. A – Construction lines do not affect final profiles during extrusion

-5. B – A circle pattern with quantity 3 creates 3 total features: the original plus 2 additional copies.
+5. C – A circle pattern with quantity 3 creates 3 total features

-6. B – The offset tool's main advantage is automatically maintaining the concentric relationship between circles, unlike manual dimensioning.
+6. B – The offset tool automatically maintains concentric relationship

-7. B – The circle pattern tool is located in the create section of the toolbar, along with other pattern tools.
+7. B – The circle pattern tool is located in the create section

-8. B – Trimming lines created with offset tool can break the constraint relationship, requiring re-establishment of dimensions.
+8. D – Trimming offset lines breaks the constraint relationship

-9. A – The trim tool is specifically mentioned as useful for cleaning up drawings to improve visibility and ease of modification.
+9. B – The trim tool can be used to clean up drawings

-10. C – Rectangular patterns create grid-like arrangements in two axes, while circle patterns create radial arrangements.
+10. D – Rectangular patterns create grid-like arrangements

-11. A – The extend tool is described as the exact opposite of trim, allowing lines to be lengthened rather than shortened.
+11. C – The extend tool is the opposite of trim

-12. B – Three keys are spaced at 120-degree intervals (360° ÷ 3 = 120°), creating equal spacing around the circle.
+12. D – Three keys are spaced at 120-degree intervals

-13. C – The offset tool automatically creates concentric constraints, ensuring circles share the same center point.
+13. C – The offset tool creates concentric constraints

-14. A – Construction lines remain fully functional as reference points for constraints despite not affecting profiles.
+14. B – Construction lines can be used as reference points

-15. B – Cleaning up drawings improves visibility and makes future modifications easier, as explicitly stated in the lesson.
+15. B – Cleaning up improves visibility and ease of modification

-16. B – Drawing two separate circles requires manual constraint management, unlike the automatic constraints of the offset tool.
+16. C – Drawing separate circles requires manual constraint management

-17. C – The offset method maintains the dimensional relationship, so changing the outer circle automatically adjusts the inner circle.
+17. D – The offset method maintains dimensional relationships

-18. A – The extend tool can connect separate profiles by extending lines to meet other geometry.
+18. B – The extend tool can connect separate profiles

-19. B – Drawing half a feature and using the mirror tool is more efficient than drawing complete symmetrical shapes.
+19. D – Drawing half and using mirror is recommended for symmetry

-20. B – Circle patterns allow specification of both quantity (number of copies) and distribution (angle range) around a center point.
+20. B – Circle patterns specify both quantity and distribution angle